arpansahoo/vdj/README.md

 - Run `sbatch gdcslice.sh`
   - This will download bam slices from your manifest.
   - Get a manifest (for the WXS or RNA-seq files you're interested in) and token file beforehand from GDC
+  - There are some lines in gdcslice.sh that you must edit, check the script!
 - Run `sbatch t2_Module_Search_IgTcR_header.sh`
   - First step in processing the bams
   - Edit the file paths in this script at the top and bottom